The Nexus Letter: Your Secret Weapon for VA Claim Approval

 1. Medical Expertise: Written by a qualified physician, specialist, or other medical professional knowledgeable about your condition.

-2. Clear Connection Statement: Explicitly states the likelihood of connection using phrases like, “It is at least as likely as not that [veteran’s condition] is related to their military service.”
+2. Clinical Connection Statement: Explicitly states the likelihood of connection based on clinical evidence using standard medical phrasing such as, “It is at least as likely as not that [veteran’s condition] is related to their military service.”

 3. Detailed Rationale: